tal-amir/tal-amir.github.io/_pages/about.md

 My research interests encompass machine learning and optimization, with a focus on developing mathematical tools and practical algorithms to enable deep learning on structured data types such as sets, point clouds, and graphs.
 [More info](https://tal-amir.github.io/research/)

 I completed my Ph.D. in 2020 under the supervision of [Prof. Boaz Nadler](https://www.weizmann.ac.il/math/Nadler/home) at the Department of Computer Science and Applied Mathematics in the Weizmann Institute of Science.

+## Research Highlights

+- Developed a [state-of-the-art method for sparse linear recovery](https://tal-amir.github.io/publication/2021-09%20The%20Trimmed%20Lasso) based on a novel penalty that smoothly interpolates between the lasso and the trimmed lasso.
+[2021, SIMODS]

+- Developed the [first neural-function-based injective Euclidean embedding for multisets and measures](https://tal-amir.github.io/publication/2023-12%20Neural%20Injective%20Functions).
+[2023, NeurIPS spotlight]

+- Developed the [first bounded-distortion Euclidean embedding for multisets](https://tal-amir.github.io/publication/2024-05%20Fourier%20Sliced-Wasserstein%20Embedding), and proved a fundamental impossibility result for such embeddings on distributions.
+[2025, ICLR]

+- Showed that [oversquashing in graph neural networks is not limited to long-range tasks](https://tal-amir.github.io/publication/2025-12%20Short-Range%20Oversquashing).
+[2025, LoG Best Paper Award]

+- Currently working on developing a low-distortion rotation-invariant Euclidean embedding for 3D point clouds and molecular data.

 <!--